-It is the opinion of the Board that the quality of a company's reporting is primarily determined by the organisation's competence in accounting matters as well as how the accounting, reporting and finance functions are staffed and organised.
-At Ratos, the entire business organisation is deeply involved in reporting of the individual holdings.
+It is the opinion of the Board that the quality of a company's financial reporting is primarily determined by the organisation's competence in accounting matters as well as how the accounting, reporting and finance functions are staffed and organised.
+At Ratos, the entire investment organisation is deeply involved in reporting from the holdings.
 This means, that the quality of the accounting and reporting of the holdings is continuously examined and improved.

 The finance and accounting unit is organised and manned on the basis of the need to ensure that the Group maintains a high accounting standard and complies with IFRS and other standards within accounting.
 Working duties include preparing regular accounts mainly for the parent company, and preparing closing accounts for both the parent company and the Group.
 A total of seven people are employed within the function headed by the company's Head of Accounting.
-All employees, five of whom have a degree in economics, have many years of professional experience in financial control, reporting and accounting.
-The Debt Management staff function comprises one person with a university degree and many years of experience of banking and finance issues.
+All employees have many years of professional experience in financial control, reporting and accounting.
+The Debt Management staff function comprises one person with many years of experience of banking and finance issues.